credentials/credentials.github.io/proposals/irma-without-apdus.md

 *   `GET /api/v1/verification/verificationID`: if `verificationID` is a valid session token (i.e., it has been assigned to a disclosure proof request at some point in the past), the server generates a nonce, puts this in the disclosure proof request associated to this session token, and returns this to the token.
 *   `POST /api/v1/verification/verificationID/proofs`: if `verificationID`
-    is a valid session token, this accepts a serialized `ProofCollection` object, that contains one or more disclosure proofs (`ProofD`s).
+    is a valid session token, this accepts a serialized `ProofList` object, that contains one or more disclosure proofs (`ProofD`s).
 The proofs are verified immediately, and the server informs the client (i. e., the IRMA token, not the service provider) of the validity of the proofs in the form of a string.

     The service provider is informed of the result in the form of a JSON web token signed with our RSA private key.
 If the proofs verified, then this token contains the attributes.
 If there was no `validity` specified in the request from the service proider, the web token's validity is set to 60 seconds.
 If the `data` field was present then this is included in the web token in the [`jti` field](https://tools.ietf.org/html/rfc7519#section-4.1.7).
 For example, (the payload of) a returned JSON web token might look as follows.